| |

 Born in 1954.
 Married with two children.
 Ph.D. in clinical

 psychology and health psychology.
-Between 1974 and 1983
+Between 1974 and 1983 survived

-survived several schizoaffective psychotic episodes.
-Active
+several schizoaffective psychotic episodes.
+Active since 1997

-since 1997 in assisted living.
+in assisted living.
 Book publications: Der GottTeufel

-Innenansicht einer Psychose (The GodDevil: An
+Innenansicht einer Psychose (The GodDevil: An inner look

 |